pusher/pusher-websocket-swift/README.md

 @objc optional func subscribedToChannel(name: String)
 @objc optional func failedToSubscribeToChannel(name: String, response: URLResponse?, data: String?, error: NSError?)
 @objc optional func debugLog(message: String)
+@objc(receivedError:) optional func receivedError(error: PusherError)
 ```

 The names of the functions largely give away what their purpose is but just for completeness:

 - `changedConnectionState` - use this if you want to use connection state changes to perform different actions / UI updates
 - `subscribedToChannel` - use this if you want to be informed of when a channel has successfully been subscribed to, which is useful if you want to perform actions that are only relevant after a subscription has succeeded, e.g. logging out the members of a presence channel
-- `failedToSubscribeToChannel` - use this if you want to be informed of a failed subscription attempt, which you could use, for exampple, to then attempt another subscription or make a call to a service you use to track errors
+- `failedToSubscribeToChannel` - use this if you want to be informed of a failed subscription attempt, which you could use, for example, to then attempt another subscription or make a call to a service you use to track errors
 - `debugLog` - use this if you want to log Pusher-related events, e.g. the underlying websocket receiving a message
+- `receivedError` - use this if you want to be informed of errors received from Pusher Channels e.g. `Application is over connection quota`.
+You can find possible errors listed [here](https://pusher.com/docs/channels/library_auth_reference/pusher-websockets-protocol#error-codes).

 Setting up a delegate looks like this: